Cochliomyia: Elimination programs

+North and Central Americas

 The sterile insect technique was proposed by scientists Edward F. Knipling and Raymond C. Bushland, and was rapidly adopted by the United States Department of Agriculture in 1958.
 The technique centers on a unique reproductive handicap that prevents female C. hominivorax flies from mating more than once.
-The scientists reasoned that if it were possible to clinically sterilize and release huge numbers of males as breeding time approached, fertile males might be outcompeted and the majority of female flies would lay sterile eggs.
+The scientists reasoned that if it were possible to clinically sterilize and release huge numbers of males as breeding time approached, fertile males might be outcompeted.
+The majority of female flies would lay sterile eggs.
 Irradiating the males was used for sterilization.

 Because the agricultural industry was losing millions of dollars annually due to treatment and loss of fly-struck animals, this solution was quickly approved for testing.
-It was first applied on a large scale in Florida in the 1950s, due both to the severity of the problem there and to the state's unique island-mimicking geography, which allowed for relative isolation of the Florida C. hominivorax population.
+It was first applied on a large scale in Florida in the 1950s, due to the severity of the problem there and the state's unique island-mimicking geography, which allowed for relative isolation of the Florida C. hominivorax population.
 The eradication of Florida's primary screwworm population was completed in 1959.
-The program was then applied throughout the southern United States, and eventually adopted through much of Mexico in 1972 and parts of Central and South America.
-The primary screwworm was completely eradicated from the southern United States in 1966 and from Mexico in 1991.
+The program was then applied throughout the southern United States.
+Eventually, it was adopted throughout much of Mexico in 1972 and parts of Central and South America.
+The primary screwworm was completely eradicated from the southern United States in 1966, from Mexico in 1991, and from Central America in the early 2000's, down to the Panama-Colombia border.
 Livestock there continue to be vulnerable, however, and strict laws regarding animal inspection and reporting of suspected infestations remain in place.

-A new screwworm infestation in the Florida Keys was first reported in October, 2016, which was mostly in the key deer population, along with five confirmed infestations in domestic animals.
-In response, the USDA released over 80 million sterile flies from 25 ground release sites on twelve islands and the city of Marathon.
+A new screwworm infestation in the Florida Keys was first reported in October 2016, which was mostly in the Key deer population, along with five confirmed infestations in domestic animals.
+In response, the United States Department of Agriculture (USDA) released over 80 million sterile flies from 25 ground release sites on twelve islands and in the town of Marathon.

+There is an ongoing program between the USDA and Panama, the Comisión Panamá–Estados Unidos para la Erradicación y Prevención del Gusano Barrenador del Ganado (COPEG) to prevent the return of screwworm to countries where it has been eliminated and further extend prevention efforts into Colombia.

+In November 2024, screwworm was detected in farms in Mexico, causing the USDA to halt imports of cattle, horses, and bison from there.
+Concern about possible further spread led the USDA to announce that it will spend up to $750 million on a new elimination program including an $8.5 million, 300 million fly per week production facility at Moore Air Force Base in Edinburg, Texas, which will likely take 2-3 years to build.
+The USDA is also partnering with Mexico by funding $21 million of a new $51 million, 100 million sterile fly per week production plant in southern Mexico near the Guatemala border projected to open in mid 2026.
+The only facility currently producing sterile flies is in Panama; that facility produces 100 million per week.